macoyo2/Income-Inequality-in-China/README.md

 Contents
   * R scrips can be found in /scripts
   * R markdown, references, and the final pdf can be found in /outputs
+  * CSV file of raw data can be found in /inputs